CazDev/Low-Cost-Job-Scheduling/README.md

 # Low Cost Scheduling Algorithm

-This repo contains the code for Stage 2 COMP3100 Assignment 2 code
+This repo contains the code for Stage 2 COMP3100

 The solution can be found insde the **src** folder. **ds-server** must be executed first with correct arguments then **Client.java**. **ds-client** can also be used for testing with the -a argument to select an algorithm (ff, wf, bf)